Bachelor of Fine Arts Major

 - Graphic Design

-Transfer students above junior rank, including those with a degree in art from an another institution, seeking a B.F.A. must take ART 443, ART 490, ART 491 and one upper-level studio course from the Department of Art.
+Transfer students above junior rank, including those with a degree in art from another institution, seeking a B.F.A. must take ART 443, ART 490, ART 491 and one upper-level studio course from the Department of Art.
+Bachelor of fine arts candidates must submit a portfolio and pass a portfolio review before admittance to the program.

 Students with exceptional undergraduate qualifications in art may petition the chair of the Department of Art to waive and modify this requirement.